 Your first appointment will be comprehensive, so you should plan to spend at least an hour with us.
 It is essential that the providers have your paperwork PRIOR to your first appointment in order to review appropriate records, labs, imaging, and provider notes to understand your personal health and family history.

 For new patients, we ask that you arrive 30-40 minutes ahead of your appointment to complete new patient paperwork if you did not receive it and complete it prior to this appointment.
 If you are an existing patient, plan to arrive 15-20 minutes before your appointment to allow time to check in and complete any remaining paperwork.

-The schedulers in each of our offices can help you with making your follow-up appointments, and with coordinating any necessary imaging/testing or specialty consultations.
+The schedulers in each of our offices can help you make your follow-up appointments and coordinate any necessary imaging/testing or specialty consultations.

 We recognize that a cancer diagnosis often causes financial stress for our patients.
 Please talk with your healthcare team or financial counselor if you are having difficulties.
 Together, we will work towards resolving problems and avoiding disruptions in your treatment.